Skip to main content

 security: "ssl"

-After making any changes to your values.yaml file, you must apply them by running the helm upgrade command.
-This applies to all configuration updates, including changes to web_application_host, SMTP settings, or TLS certificates.
+After the initial installation, any changes to your values.yaml file must be applied by running the helm upgrade command.
+This applies to all configuration updates, including changes to web_application_host, SMTP settings, TLS certificates, or adding integrations.

-Now it's time to install the Helm chart you constomized in the previous section.
+Now it's time to install the Helm chart you customized in the previous section.

 When you don't specify a version, Helm installs the latest available chart.
 To install a specific version, add --version 25.xxx.xxxxxxxxxxxx to the command.